mugpeng/Prognotistics_model_generator/readme.md

 Gene pathways were downloaded from  The Molecular Signatures Database (MSigDB) of Human Collections (https://www.gsea-msigdb.org/gsea/msigdb).
 For selecting meaningful pathways, we retained pathways from HALLMARK(50), KEGG(186), GO_BP(7763) and GO_CC(1035), GO_MF(1763), which including 10,797 pathways.

 For developing a satisfied prognostic model, I performed a 3-fold CV with 30 repeats of three machine learning methods including, lasso regression model(R package "glmnet"), cox regression(R package "survival") and random forest(R package "randomForest").
 I also applied these models with different parameters.
 Specifically, in lasso regression model, the parameter is alpha = 0,0.1,0.2,...,0.8,0.9,1; in random forest. the parameter is mtry = 10, 15, 20, 30, ntree = 20, 50, 100, 200; in cox regression model, the parameter is step wise step = "yes" or "no".
 So theoretically, It can produce 870(30 × 11 + 30 × 4 × 4 + 30 × 2) models for each pathway, 9,393,390(870 × 10,797) models for each tumor, 356,948,820(9,393,390 × 38) models altogether.

+# Some descriptions

+- Theoretically, the TPMG can produce 347,555,430 models for each tumor-pathway pairs.
+But some pathways might not have sufficient genes to generate models or less sufficient thus been discarded.
+- TGCT tumor is missing because too less survival records to generate models.
+- You can change the scripts for your tumor data or interested pathways(gene list).
+- The input and temporary files, model generator results(parameter) are uploaded on figshare.

+# Code orders

+- Preparation files:
+  - Function.R
+  - bash_script, for create files for multi-threads

+- Data preprocess
+  - R01
+- Model generators
+  - Main.R, iterate all pathways in different tumors；
+  - bash_script/make_parallel_script.sh，；
+  - bash_script/split_all_script.sh，
+    - -l for assigning how many pathways to run in a script，(total pathway counts/i) is the parallel number；
+  - script_run.sh，run these script when everything is ready；
+- Validate model from outside
+  - only for lasso validation right now，R02
+- Subsequent analysis including survival, immune infiltration analysis.
+  - R03、R04
+- Statics analysis
+  - R05、R06、R07
+  - Are there any possibilities that the best performance pathways or the intersected genes in these pathways can reveal some new findings like cancerous genes?